Trump impeachment: What happens next?

 * Once the rules have been adopted, Trump’s lawyers could move to have the two articles of impeachment dismissed.
 The Senate is not expected to approve the immediate dismissal of charges of abusing the powers of his office and obstructing Congress’ investigation.

-* Also, once the rules have been adopted, Democratic House “managers” who form the prosecution team would begin to present their case against Trump.
-It could start on Jan.
-22. When the House managers have finished, the president’s team will respond with its opening arguments.
+* After the rules have been adopted, House managers would begin to present their case against Trump.
+They could start on Jan.
+22. When the House managers have finished, the president’s team will respond.
 During the arguments, senators sit as jurors and are not allowed to speak unless they are in a closed session.

+* Each side will have 24 hours over three days to make its opening argument, a change to McConnell’s earlier plan to compress those hours into two days, which had raised the prospect of arguments stretching well past midnight.

-* Following the opening arguments, senators would be given 16 hours to submit questions to each side.
+* Following the opening arguments, senators would have 16 hours to submit questions to each side.

 * Democrats are expected to continue pushing to hear from witnesses during the trial.
-If McConnell’s resolution on initial trial rules is adopted, as expected, senators would likely vote some time after the trial has started on whether to introduce witness testimony sought by the Democrats.
-If the Senate decides to subpoena witnesses, they would first be deposed privately and the Senate would then decide whether they should publicly testify.
+If McConnell’s resolution on initial trial rules is adopted, senators would likely vote after the trial has started on whether to introduce witness testimony.
+If the Senate decides to subpoena witnesses, they would first be deposed privately and before the Senate decided on public testimony.

 * Votes to present final arguments could occur if no subpoenas are issued and if witnesses are not approved by a majority of the Senate.